marcusoftnet/marcusoftnet.github.io/_posts/2018-06-12-testing-a-koa-application-with-supertest-using-asyncawait.md

 - require monk so that we can use it
 - Initialize a database pointing to the Mongo database you will use, by giving a connection string of sorts

-The actuall application code is found on line 8-13
+The actual application code is found on line 8-13

 - get the Mongo collection you will work with in our code.
 I'm doing it inline here, but this can of course be moved out to an own file
-- Then use Monks excellent `findOne` feature that returns a user by some search critera.
+- Then use Monks excellent `findOne` feature that returns a user by some search criteria.
 In this case I'm searching by id (called `_id` in the Mongo world)
 - We then just store the user in the `ctx.body` to return it and set the status to 200 ok.

 Should this fail, Koa will automatically return 500 for us.
 Good enough for now

-I added a [little trick from befrore](https://www.marcusoft.net/2015/10/eaddrinuse-when-watching-tests-with-mocha-and-supertest.html) where I start the Koa server only when the module has no parent.
+I added a [little trick from before](https://www.marcusoft.net/2015/10/eaddrinuse-when-watching-tests-with-mocha-and-supertest.html) where I start the Koa server only when the module has no parent.
 This is the case when the code is started with `node api.js`.
 When you run the server as normal.
 When the code is run under test there is a parent; namely mocha

 ### Writing the test